andrewgp/jsNumberFormatter/README.md

 jsNumberFormatter
 =================

-Number formatting library - Pure stand-alone javascript
+JavaScript Number formatting &amp; parsing library - Pure stand-alone javascript

-Status: Alpha
++ Status: Alpha
-Version 0.1
++ Version 0.2

 This is intended to be the basis of my rewrite of the jQuery plugin jQuery-NumberFormatter (https://code.google.com/p/jquery-numberformatter/), providing base methods that do not require jQuery at all or any other dependency.